Ingamaly/Ingamaly/README.md

 - 👀 I’m interested in ... web design
 - 🌱 I’m currently learning ...html and Java Script
 - 💞️ I’m looking to collaborate on web programming Unpas ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... follow me Fiamma El Carm Ig,,

 <!---
 Ingamaly/Ingamaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.